carpentries/docs.carpentries.org/source/policies/privacy.md

   materials and information about your progress towards The Carpentries Instructor certification may be shared with our contacts at your Partner institution.
-- If you have chosen "Open training application": your application materials may be shared with The Carpentries Trainers in order to review and accept your application.
+- If you have chosen "Open training application": your application materials may be shared with The Carpentries Instructor Trainers in order to review and accept your application.

 ### Affiliates and Service Providers